 This example shows how to use MATLAB®

 Excel® add-in containing a custom function for use within Excel.
-The custom function
+The function

-filled with positive integers with equal row and column sums.
-The target system does not
+matrix that has equal row and column sums.
+The target system does not require a licensed

-Verify that you have met all of the MATLAB Compiler Excel target requirements.
-For details, see MATLAB Compiler for Microsoft Excel Add-In Prerequisites.
+Before you begin, verify that you have met all of the Excel target requirements for MATLAB Compiler.
+For details, see Excel Target Requirements and Limitations for MATLAB Compiler.